Shikhar5531/EGFR-Bioactivity-Prediction/README.md

 # 🧬 EGFR Bioactivity Prediction using Cheminformatics & Machine Learning

 This project explores the prediction of **bioactivity** (IC₅₀) for compounds targeting the **Epidermal Growth Factor Receptor (EGFR)** using molecular fingerprints and physicochemical descriptors.
-The goal is to distinguish between **active and inactive compounds** with respect to their inhibitory effect on EGFR — a critical target in cancer therapy.
+The goal is to distinguish between **active and inactive compounds** with respect to their inhibitory effect on EGFR, a critical target in cancer therapy.

 > 🚀 Built using **Python**, **RDKit**, **scikit-learn**, and **Optuna**, this project is a reproducible pipeline from raw SMILES strings to an optimized Random Forest classifier.